karaktaka/netatmo-client-influx/README.md

 * Create a [Netatmo developer account](https://dev.netatmo.com/apidocumentation) and create an app there.
 * Generate a refresh token in your app, scroll down to the "Token generator" and generate a new one with the appropriate scopes.
 * Create file called "config" or use Environment Variables and fill in your NETATMO_CLIENT_ID, NETATMO_CLIENT_SECRET and NETATMO_REFRESH_TOKEN.
+  * Because of recent changes `refresh_token` needs to be added to a configfile as it needs to be re-generated during runtime and will be written to the config.
 * Environment Variables take precedence over everything else and will overwrite your config vars.
 * The default is to search for a config file right next to the script, but you can point to any config file with the "-f" switch.